 In Japan, it is customary for university students to find a job before they graduate from university.

-Therefore, foreign students who desire to find a job in Japan need to carry out active job hunting.
-Sojo University provides its foreign students with job search guidance, private consultation, and other support tailored for job hunting in Japan.
+Therefore, international students who desire to find a job in Japan need to carry out active job hunting.
+Sojo University provides its international students with job search guidance, private consultation, and other support tailored for job hunting in Japan.

 Employment Support with a goal of “Absolute Satisfaction”